Garmdigo/OSProject1/README.md

   - Part 2: Environment variables

     - parseResult parseEnv(parseResult resultTokens).
 Function takes a parseReult input and tests for environment variables.
-If an environment variable is found then the environmentVariable function is called to resolve it.
+If an environment variable is found then the environmentVariable() function is called to resolve it.
 The final resolved string is then returned to the main shell.

     - char* environmentVariable(char* var).
 The function for returning an environment variable takes an input of a char* in the form '$VARIABLE' (though lower case is accepted).
 It removes the '$' and uses the getenv() function to return a char* string containing the value of the environment variable

   - Part 3: Prompt

     - Integrated into the modified TA parser file.
 Uses getcwd(), gethost(), and getenv() to print out a prompt following the assignment format requirements

+  - Part 4: Path resolution

+    - char* prefixCommand(char* command).
+Every input parsed has its first token sent to this function.
+If the command in the first token is not builtin then it has /bin/ attached to its front.

   - Part 5: Execution